srobo/docs/simulator/simulated_robot.md

 |-----|----------|---------------|
 | 2   | Back     | `INPUT`       |

 This is shown as a red coloured block on the robot.
-Using the `digital_read`  method, you'll receive a `bool` telling you whether the switch is currently actuated.
+You can access the servo using `robot.arduino.pins[2]`.
+Make sure you set the pin mode to `INPUT`.
+The `digital_read` method will return a `bool` telling you whether the switch is currently being pressed.
+You can read more in the [arduino programming docs page][arduino-programming].

 ### Distance Sensors

-Analogous to ultrasound sensors, distance sensors allow you to retrieve the distance between your robot and an object.
+Analogous to [ultrasound sensors](https://robocraze.com/blogs/post/what-is-ultrasonic-sensor), distance sensors allow you to retrieve the distance between your robot and an object.
 These are attached to analog pins A0-A5:

 | Pin | Location    | Required Mode |
 |-----|-------------|---------------|